 This evening is free for you to dine at leisure.
 Your hotel offers a number of different dining options.
 (Overnight Dead Sea) BL

-Day 15: Tuesday 8 May, Dead Sea – Mujib Reserve – Dead Sea
+Day 15: Tuesday 7 April, Dead Sea – Ghwar As-Safi – Mujib Reserve – Dead Sea

-- Mujib Reserve: Siq Trail (2-3hrs, rated easy to moderate)
+- Optional visit to the Mujib Reserve: Siq Trail (2-3hrs, rated easy to moderate) – weather permitting

 - Farewell Dinner

-This morning we make the short journey south to the Mujib Nature Reserve.
+Weather permitting, in the afternoon, there will be an optional visit to the Mujib Nature Reserve.
 At 410 metres below sea level, the Mujib Nature Reserve is the lowest nature reserve on Earth.
 Its rugged and spectacular mountains border the Dead Sea coast and are dissected by several river-cut canyons.
 Mujib’s complex river system and all-year round water flow enable it to support a rich biodiversity.
 To date, over 300 species of plants, 10 species of carnivores and numerous species of resident and migratory birds have been recorded.
 Some of the mountain and valley areas are difficult to reach and offer safe havens for rare species of cats, mountain goats (Ibex) and other mountain animals.

-On arrival we take the Siq Trail.
-This trail starts at the Visitor Center near the Mujib Bridge, where you will take a cantilevered walkway over a dam and follow the course of the river between towering sandstone cliffs to the base of a large waterfall.
+The Siq Trail starts at the Visitor Center near the Mujib Bridge, where you will take a cantilevered walkway over a dam and follow the course of the river between towering sandstone cliffs to the base of a large waterfall.
 Depending on seasonal rainfall levels, the gorge may contain pools deep enough for swimming.
 This is an ideal walk to take slowly and enjoy the cool water and shade.

 - Morning at leisure